 Pursuant to N.D.
 Cent.
-Code § 12.1-41-067 (Patronizing a minor for commercial sexual activity),
+Code § 12.1-41-06 (Patronizing a minor for commercial sexual activity), a.

-1. A person commits the offense of patronizing a minor for commercial sexual activity if: a.
 With the intent that an individual engage in commercial sexual activity with a minor, the person gives, agrees to give, or offers to give anything of value to a minor or another person so that the individual may engage in commercial sexual activity with a minor; or b.
-The person gives, agrees to give, or offers to give anything of value to a minor or another person so that an individual may engage in commercial sexual activity with a minor.
+The person gives, agrees to give, or offers to give anything of value to a minor or another person so that an individual may engage in commercial sexual activity with a minor; or